linz/qgis-plugin-repository/utils/README.md

 ```
 --table or -t:         Is the table name where the plugin repo metadata is stored
 --plugin-id or -p:     Is the plugin's plugin id.
 This must match the plugins root directory name.
 --stage or -s:         Is the stage of the plugin.
-This is optional and only '--stage dev' should
+This is optional and only '--stage=dev' should
 be supplied when the plugin record is for a development version of the plugin. for production
 release of a plugin this argument should not be supplied.
 ```